sergiocrol/stagy/README.md

 **search**

-- As a band I want to be able to search for available bars according to genre and location
+- As a band I want to be able to search for available stages according to genre and location
-- As a bar I want to be able to search for available bands by genre and location
+- As a stage I want to be able to search for available bands by genre and location
 - As a user I want to see a list of available genres that I can choose from

 **search results**

 - As a user I want to be able to see a list of results according to my search
-- As a band I want to be able to send a wink to a bar
+- As a band I want to be able to send a wink to a stage
-- As a bar I want to be able to send a hiring request to a band and choose a date for it
+- As a stage I want to be able to send a hiring request to a band and choose a date for it

 **notifications**

 - As a user I want to be able to see a list of notifications I have reveived
-- As a bar I want to be able to see a list of notifications of which bands are interested in my local
+- As a stage I want to be able to see a list of notifications of which bands are interested in my local
-- As a bar I want to be able to see a list of notifications of requests I have send to bands
+- As a stage I want to be able to see a list of notifications of requests I have send to bands
-- As a bar I want to be able to cancel a request
+- As a stage I want to be able to cancel a request
-- As band I want to be able to see a list of notifications of bars that want to hire me
+- As band I want to be able to see a list of notifications of stages that want to hire me
 - As band I want to accept/reject a request
 - As a user I want to be able to see a notification to rate my experience with another user
 - As a user I want to receive reviews from the other user